cfrist/wildfirecommons-documentation/docs/policies/terms-of-use.md

-# Acceptable Use of the National Data Platform and Agreement to its Terms of Use.
+# Acceptable Use of the Wildfire Commons and Agreement to its Terms of Use.

 <div style="text-align: justify;">
-Please read these Terms of Use (“Terms”) carefully before accessing the National Data Platform (“NDP”).
-These Terms apply to all NDP’s data, resources, and features.
-By using NDP, you acknowledge that you have read, understand, and agree to be bound by these Terms without limitation or qualification.
-If you do not agree to these Terms, you are not authorized to use NDP.
+Please read these Terms of Use (“Terms”) carefully before accessing the Wildfire Commons.
+These Terms apply to all the Wildfire Commons’s data, resources, and features.
+By using Wildfire Commons, you acknowledge that you have read, understand, and agree to be bound by these Terms without limitation or qualification.
+If you do not agree to these Terms, you are not authorized to use Wildfire Commons.
 </div>

 #### Modifications to These Terms.